 In some cases, the HbF persists in adult red blood cells.
-This is a condition largely without symptoms, known as the hereditary persistence of fetal hemoglobin [R].
+This is a condition largely without symptoms, known as hereditary persistence of fetal hemoglobin .

-When red blood cells get old and/or damaged, Hb escapes into the blood.
-There are several molecules within our blood that recognize and bind free Hb, including haptoglobin (Hp) and hemopexin (Hpx) [R].
+When red blood cells get old and/or damaged, hemoglobin escapes into the blood.
+There are several molecules within our blood that recognize and bind free hemoglobin, including haptoglobin (Hp) and hemopexin (Hpx) .

-Haptoglobin (Hp) is the primary Hb scavenger in the blood [R].
+Haptoglobin (Hp) is the primary hemoglobin scavenger in the blood .

-Iron is usually recycled to be incorporated into new red blood cells [R].
+Iron is usually recycled to be incorporated into new red blood cells .

-In cases of massive red blood cell destruction, which happens in some diseases, Hb is also cleared by kidneys.
-However, kidney excretion is accompanied by the release of free iron, which causes organ damage from oxidative stress [R].
+In cases of massive red blood cell destruction, which happens in some diseases, Hb is also cleared by the kidneys.
+However, if haptoglobin and hemopexin are not functioning properly, this can cause kidney damage from oxidative stress .

-The Hb level is given in grams (g) per deciliter (dL) of whole blood (a deciliter is 100 milliliters or 1/10 of a liter).
+The level of hemoglobin is usually given in grams (g) per deciliter (dL) or liter (L) of whole blood (a deciliter is 100 milliliters or 1/10 of a liter).

-Normal Hb values are different depending on age and gender.
-They also may vary slightly between laboratories:
+Normal hemoglobin values differ depending on your age and gender.
+They also may vary slightly between laboratories and in different populations:

 - Newborns: 14 to 24 g/dL